 - Warwick Pawsey, Brisbane North PHN

-The Alliance has also begun to engage with local services providers, including midwives, child health nurses, general practitioners, practice nurses, specialists, consumers, carers and families.
+The Alliance also works with local services providers, including midwives, child health nurses, general practitioners, practice nurses, specialists, consumers, carers and families.

 It was agreed to take an early intervention approach and focus on improving healthcare for children and families from preconception to four years.
 Extensive consultation occurred with the stakeholders in the Caboolture region, including midwives, child health nurses, specialist, general practitioners and practice nurses, and consumers, carers and families.
 With over 250 points of engagement, the Health Alliance understands the challenges and opportunities within the system.
 Early consultation findings informed the decision to further narrow the scope to 'building supportive relationships in the care of children from conception to six months'.